Last Updated on

 - Second income from spouse, which can be used to get additional tax benefits (by being a 1sthome loan for the spouse) by taking a home loan.

-- Comfort of getting a stream of rental income.
+- The comfort of getting a stream of rental income.
 An income, which you get without working for – passive income.
 But most of the times, people forget about the linked expenses.

-- General opinion that it is a hedge against inflation.
+- The general opinion that it is a hedge against inflation.

-- Mental fix that there is Zero Risk in real estate purchases (in reality, there are more risk than most other investments like gold and mutual funds).
+- Mental fix that there is Zero Risk in real estate purchases (in reality, there are more risks than most other investments like gold and mutual funds).

-- Justification that it is an investment for the next generation(s).
+- The justification that it is an investment for the next generation(s).